 A brief history

-In our first ten years, we have provided over £650,000 of grants.
+Since that time we have provided nearly £750,000 of grants.
 As awareness of the support we're able to offer increases amongst the Benenden membership, so does the number of requests for assistance.

 Benenden Charitable Trust exists to assist people who find themselves in financial difficulty due to sickness, disability, infirmity or any other medical condition.
 Requests are considered on a case-by-case basis and grants are made to help with a variety of needs including: